stanford-crfm/haliax/docs/mixed-precision.md

 assert hmp.cast_floating(x, "param").dtype == jnp.float32
 ```

+There is no "default" policy.
+If you don't set one, casting to a `SemanticDType` will be a no-op,
+meaning that mixed precision is entirely opt-in.

 ## NN Modules

 Many Haliax modules, including [haliax.nn.Linear][], [haliax.nn.LayerNorm][], and [haliax.nn.Conv][] accept
-an optional `compute_dtype` argument.
+an optional `compute_dtype` argument in their `init` and their `__init__` methods.
 This argument defaults to `"compute"`, but can be set to `"param"` or
 `"output"` or a specific dtype to override the global policy.
+(And again, if there is no global policy, a
+semantic dtype will be a no-op.)

 ```python
 import haliax as hax